genai-musings/template-repo-template/README.md

 - Enable [CodeQL analysis](https://github.com/tom-halpin/template-repo-template/settings/security_analysis) to identify vulnerabilities and errors with [CodeQL](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/about-code-scanning-with-codeql), when enabling select the option to generate - ```.github/codeql.yml```: the GitHub Actions workflow for CodeQL analysis.

-- Enable [Dependabot](https://github.com/tom-halpin/template-repo-template/settings/security_analysis) alerts, security updates and version updates when enabling it select the option to generate - ```.github/dependabot.yml```: the configuration file controlling how Dependabot maintains the repository.
+- Enable [Dependabot](https://github.com/tom-halpin/template-repo-template/settings/security_analysis) alerts, security updates and version updates when enabling it select the option to generate - ```.github/dependabot.yml```: the configuration file controlling how Dependabot maintains the repository. **Note:** Remember to set the ```package-ecosystem`` to pip.

 - Enable [Bandit](https://github.com/genai-musings/chatting-with-ChatGPT/actions/new?category=security) when enabling it select the option to generate - ```.github/bandit.yml```: the GitHub Actions workflow designed to find common security issues in Python code.